Last Updated on 7 July 2021

-In How to Be Like Walt, Pat Williams cites what are considered the six qualities that made the work Walt Disney did so creative and innovative.
+In How to Be Like Walt, Pat Williams cites the six qualities that made Walt Disney’s work so creative and innovative.
 In re-reading How To Be Like Walt, it was a great refresher on what contributed to Walt’s success.

 The Six Factors of Walt’s Genius

-Paul Anderson, a Disney historian and a professor at Brigham Young University teaches a course called “Walt Disney and American Culture.”
+Paul Anderson, a Disney historian and a professor at Brigham Young University, teaches “Walt Disney and American Culture.”
 Anderson spent years studying, interviewing, and reading about Walt to determine the source of Walt’s genius.
 The six factors they concluded are…

 - Knowledge – Walt had a thirst for knowledge.
 He tried to impart this love of knowledge to everyone around him… He knew that it would pay dividends for the studio.